 GTOs are guaranteed to receive their observing time but cannot reserve targets in advance of the CfP.
 GTOs submit a list of top priority (primary) targets at the time of the GO deadline.
-The CXC checks for target conflicts between GO and GTO targets.
-The GTOs write proposals for any primary targets in conflict with proposed GO targets.
-These GTO proposals are sent to the GO peer review.
-The reviewers are instructed to determine whether the GTO-GO conflict constitutes a genuine duplicate observation (i.e. whether the instrument and observing modes in the two proposals overlap to the extent that only one observation is necessary to achieve the science goals of both proposals).
-In the case of a genuine duplication the peer review will resolve the conflict based on scientific merit.
-If there is no real conflict, the GTO proposal is approved.
+The CXC checks for target conflicts between GO and GTO targets and determines whether the GTO-GO conflict constitutes a genuine duplicate observation (i.e.,